Effect-TS/effect/packages/platform/README.md

 ### xForwardedHeaders

 This middleware handles `X-Forwarded-*` headers, useful when your app is behind a reverse proxy or load balancer and you need to retrieve the original client's IP and host information.
+**WARNING:** The `X-Forwarded-*` headers are untrustworthy when no trusted reverse proxy or load balancer is between the client and server.

 ```ts
 import {